9.1 General principles

 9.2.1 General guidance about DoF approval and delegation is given in Managing Public Money Northern Ireland (MPMNI) and is not repeated here.
 This section concentrates on approval and delegation specifically in relation to economic appraisals and business cases.

-9.2.3 DAO(DFP)06/12, issued to Departments on 7th June 2012, most recently revised 28 July 2016, lists the current delegations and sets out the requirements for Departments to obtain prior DoF approval before making commitments to or incurring expenditure.
-Supply Officers can advise on the current delegations.
-They are generally expressed in terms of "total central government cost", but there are some differences in detail depending on the type of expenditure e.g. some delegations are expressed solely in terms of capital costs, while others include both capital and resource costs.
+9.2.3 DAO(DFP)06/12, issued to departments on 7th June 2012, most recently revised 28 July 2016, lists the current delegations and sets out the requirements for departments to obtain prior DoF approval before making commitments to or incurring expenditure.
+Supply officers can advise on the current delegations.
+They are generally expressed in terms of total central government cost, but there are some differences in detail depending on the type of expenditure, for example, some delegations are expressed solely in terms of capital costs, while others include both capital and resource costs.